 Boulder police arrest man twice in series of incidents including attempted bank robbery

-May 17—A man accused of burglary and motor vehicle theft last week was arrested again three days later and accused of threatening a bank teller.
+May 18—A man accused of burglary and motor vehicle theft last week was arrested again three days later and accused of threatening a bank teller.

 Shaun Lovejoy, 19, was arrested on May 10 after police said they pulled him and another man over in a vehicle that had just been reported stolen earlier that night, according to a release.
 Police said Lovejoy was arrested on suspicion of aggravated motor vehicle theft, possession of paraphernalia and two protection order violations.